 How does a college debate tournament work?
 A tournament is held on a weekend in either a 3-day format (Fri-Sun, Sat-Mon.) or 2-day format (Sat-Sun).
 Tournaments charge fees ranging from $100-$350/per two person team to compete.
 Once you sign up, NYU will pay these fees.
 Tournaments are organized into divisions: open (very experienced debaters), junior varsity (debaters with extensive high school experience or some college experience), and novice (debaters with minimal experience). .

-Experienced Debater FAQ
+Experienced Debater FAQ-2016/2017 Season

 What topic are we debating?
-The topic area is legalizing consensual crimes.
-This means we will be debating legalizing online gambling, physician-assisted suicide, marijuana, prostitution, and payment for organ sales donations.
+The topic area is emissions.
+This means we will be debating whether “the United States should establish an energy policy to combat climate change.”

 That’s a lot of issues.
 How do we prepare to compete against other teams?
 Already, the returning team members and coaches have prepared lots of evidence as well as strategies for all the major topic approaches.
 Your job is to focus on learning HOW to debate in college, contribute to organizing the evidence and familiarize themselves with the material.
 Once that’s complete, the rest of the semester is spent fine tuning those arguments and preparing strategies against specific positions developed by our opponents.